sriramab/gamamanual/GoldMinerModel_step2.md

 ```

 ### perception
-We add a perceive statement for the miner agents.
-This perceive will allow to detect the gold mine that are not empty
+We add a _perceive_ statement for the miner agents.
+This perceive will allow to detect the gold mine that are not empty (i.e. the quantity of gold is higher than 0) at a distance lower or equal to "viewdist".
+The use of the _focus_ statement allows to add for each detected goldmine to add a belief corresponding to the location of this goldmine.
+The name of the belief will be "mine_at_location" and the location value of the goldmine will be stored in the _values_ (a map) variable of the belief at the key "location_value".
+In addition, we ask the miner agent to remove the intention to find gold, allowing the agent to choose a new intention.
+The boolean value of the _remove_intention_ action is used to specify if the agent should or not remove the given intention from the desire base as well.
+In our case, we choose to keep the desire to find golds.

 ```
 species miner skills: [moving] control:simple_bdi {